bodhiblues/agentsalad/README.md

 # AgentSalad Blog

-A modern blog website built with SvelteKit and deployed on Netlify.
+A modern blog website built with SvelteKit, featuring a markdown-based content management system and deployed on Netlify.

 ## Features

 - 🚀 Built with SvelteKit and TypeScript
+- 📝 Markdown-based blog posts with frontmatter
 - 🎨 Modern, responsive design
 - 📱 Mobile-friendly
 - ⚡ Fast performance with static site generation
 - 🔍 SEO optimized
-- 📝 Blog post system with tags and metadata
+- 📊 Blog post system with tags, metadata, and automatic sorting
 - 🌐 Ready for Netlify deployment
+- ✨ Syntax highlighting for code blocks
+- 🛠️ Easy content management with markdown files

 ## Getting Started